CITISEN: A Deep Learning-Based Speech Signal-Processing Mobile Application: Introduction

-The goal of SE is to transform noisy speech into enhanced speech with improved quality and intelligibility \cite{loizou2013speech, benesty2005speech}.
-In the past several decades, SE has been widely used as a front-end unit in many voice-based applications such as automatic speech recognition \cite{li2015robust,el2007evaluation}, speaker recognition \cite{li2011comparative}, speech coding \cite{li2011two}, hearing aids \cite{venema2006compression,levit2001noise}, and cochlea implants \cite{lai2016deep,chen2015evaluation}.
-Existing SE methods can be roughly divided into three classes.
-SE methods in the first class design a filter or gain function to attenuate noise components; notable techniques include the Wiener filter and its extensions \cite{scalart1996speech,hansler2006topics,chen2008fundamentals} such as the minimum mean square error spectral estimator (MMSE) \cite{mcaulay1986speech,quatieri1992shape,makhoul1975linear}, maximum a posteriori spectral amplitude estimator (MAPA) \cite{suhadi2010data,lotter2005speech}, and maximum likelihood spectral amplitude estimator (MLSA) \cite{kjems2012maximum,mcaulay1980speech}.
-SE methods in the second class adapt speech models to extract pure speech signals from noisy inputs; well-known methods include harmonic models \cite{frazier1976enhancement}, linear prediction (LP) models \cite{ephraim1992statistical,atal1979predictive}, and hidden Markov models \cite{rabiner1986introduction}.
-SE Methods of the first and second classes have a common limitation—the inability to effectively contrast non-stationary noise signals of real-world scenarios under unexpected acoustic conditions.
-SE methods in the third class are based on machine-learning algorithms; these methods typically prepare a model for noisy-to-clean transformation in a data-driven manner without imposing strong statistical constraints.
-Notable SE methods belonging to this class include non-negative matrix factorization \cite{NonMat, wilson2008speech, mohammadiha2013supervised}, compressive sensing \cite{CSense}, sparse coding \cite{SCod}, \cite{SparseCoding}, and robust principal component analysis (RPCA) \cite{RPCA}.
+The goal of SE is to transform noisy speech signal into enhanced speech signal with improved quality and intelligibility \cite{loizou2013speech, benesty2005speech}.
+In the past several decades, SE has been widely used as a front-end unit in many voice-based applications, such as automatic speech recognition \cite{li2015robust}, speaker identification \cite{el2007evaluation}, speech coding \cite{li2011comparative}, hearing aids \cite{levit2001noise}, and cochlear implants \cite{lai2016deep, chen2015evaluation}.
+The existing SE methods can be divided into two classes.
+In the first class, SE methods design a filter or function to attenuate noise components.
+Examples of methods in this class include the Wiener filter and its extensions \cite{scalart1996speech, hansler2006topics, chen2008fundamentals, li2011two}, the minimum mean square error spectral estimator (MMSE) \cite{ ephraim1985speech, mcaulay1986speech, quatieri1992shape}, Karhunen-Loeve transform \cite{mittal2000signal}, maximum a posteriori spectral amplitude estimator \cite{ephraim1992statistical, suhadi2010data, su2013speech}, maximum likelihood spectral amplitude estimator \cite{kjems2012maximum,mcaulay1980speech}, linear prediction models \cite{makhoul1975linear}, orthogonal polynomial-based method \cite{jassim2014enhancing}, super-Gaussian-based methods \cite{ lotter2005speech , zou2007speech}, and the hybrid of orthogonal polynomial and super-Gaussian \cite{mahmmod2019speech}.
+Most SE methods of the first class have a common limitation: the inability to effectively contrast non-stationary noise signals in real-world scenarios under unexpected acoustic conditions.